 A brief glimpse of the Boeing 747 at the Qantas Founders Museum as I drove past Longreach.
 The Museum tells the story of the founders of Qantas and the 747 is pride of place.
 All Qantas Boeing 747-400 aircraft carry the word “Longreach” as part of the livery as well as their city name, signifying the “long reach” of the aircraft and the town where Qantas commenced operations.

 Just 27km east of Longreach is Ilfracombe.
-This tiny town is home to the 100-year-old Wellshot Hotel, one of the most famous pubs in the outback (I stayed a raucous night there in 2002) and also the Ilfracombe Machinery and Heritage Museum which has artifacts dotted along the side of the road, known as The Great Machinery Mile.
+This tiny town is home to the 100-year-old Wellshot Hotel, one of the most famous pubs in the outback (I stayed a raucous night there in 2002) and also the Ilfracombe Machinery and Heritage Museum with artifacts dotted along the side of the road, known as The Great Machinery Mile.
 The Museum is home to everything from standing engines to earthmoving machinery and illustrates the evolution of the pastoral and transport industries.

 Halfway between Longreach and Barcaldine I stumbled upon the appropriately named Christmas Creek.
 I felt very festive in this part of Tinseltown.

 I spent the night in Blackall which at 900km to Mount Isa and 1000km to Brisbane is the closest town to the halfway mark.
 Blackall is the biggest town in the central west, developed on the sheep’s back.
-I visited the Woolscour, too late for the last tour of the day but I was able to roam the grounds for free.
+I visited the Woolscour, too late for the last tour of the day but I roamed the grounds for free.
 The Woolscour operated commercially from 1908 to 1978 and was restored in 1989 by the Blackall Historical Woolscour Association.
 The plant has the only intact steam-powered wool washing plant left in Australia.